hiraphor/FHIRworks_2020/README.md

 # Tool Suite

 - A platform that provides access and documentation to FHIR developer tools
-- Access the platform using your UCL email at: https://toolsuite.azurewebsites.net/
+- Access the platform at: https://toolsuite.azurewebsites.net/

+1) Login with your UCL email
+2) Register the application you are creating for the Hackathon
+3) Read documentation for chosen tool to gain access
+4) Input chosen tools in application profile